Dusheti uezd: History

+In April 1906, Dusheti witnessed one of the largest robberies of the Tsarist treasury when militant members of the Georgian Socialist-Federalist Revolutionary Party under the leadership of Leo Kereselidze expropriated 315,000 rubles from its holdings.
+This politically-motivated heist was of comparable scale as the subsequent 1907 Tiflis bank robbery conducted by the Bolsheviks.

 Following the Russian Revolution, the Dusheti uezd was incorporated into the short-lived Democratic Republic of Georgia.

 Administrative divisions

 The subcounties (uchastoks) of the Dusheti uezd in 1913 were as follows: